EAS-project-oy/eas-eu-compliance/readme.txt

 * Support of coupons enhanced (including WooCommerce Multilingual & Multicurrency logic)

 = 1.4.1 =
-* Some functions from PHP v8.* were detected and replaced by replaced with analogues
+* Some functions from PHP v8.* were detected and replaced by analogues

 = 1.4.0 =
 * Delivery options support inhanced